-DHS surveys collect primary data using three types of core questionnaires.
-A Household questionnaire is used to collect information on characteristics of the household's dwelling unit, and data related to the height and weight for women and children in the household.
+DHS surveys collect primary data using four types of Model Questionnaires.
+A Household Questionnaire is used to collect information on characteristics of the household's dwelling unit and characteristics of usual residents and visitors.
 It is also used to identify members of the household who are eligible for an individual interview.
 Eligible respondents are then interviewed using an Individual Woman's or Man's Questionnaire.
 The Biomarker Questionnaire is used to collect biomarker data on children, women, and men.
-For special information on topics that are not contained in the core questionnaires, optional Questionnaire Modules are available.
+For special information on topics that are not contained in the Model Questionnaires, optional Questionnaire Modules are available.
 Interviews are conducted only if the respondent provides voluntary informed consent.

 On This Page